 Tabs | View You’re Beautiful Tabs Here |

 Some of you might not consider James Blunt’s 2005 song, You’re Beautiful, as a love song.
 It’s a soft rock piece that has a very simple melodic structure.
 So simple that it already strays within the boundaries of ballad.
 And that’s where the beauty of this song really is.
 Forget the lyrics for a while and focus on the harmony of the notes.
-Now add Blunt’s awesome voice and you have a song that is sure to capture your fancy.
+Now add Blunt’s awesome voice, and you have a song that is sure to capture your fancy.

-I consider You’re Beautiful as a love song because it talks about a one-sided love.
+I consider You’re Beautiful as a love song because it talks about one-sided love.
 I’m pretty sure many of us are familiar with this.
 You love someone, yet you know that having a relationship with this person is out of the question.
 You’re left admiring the things that have made you fall for the person.
-When you play this on your guitar, make sure to learn the intro in arpeggio.
+When you play this on your guitar, make sure to learn the intro in Arpeggio.
 It’s a beautiful song that you can continue with the more traditional strumming technique.
 This is a fun song to play, and it’s one of my favorite easy love songs to play on guitar.

 21. I’ll Be Edwin McCain